matheusrocha89/ionic-flat-colors/README.md

 ## Get started

 After add the lib in your project you can use any colors the lib offers in your Ionic components.
-Take a look in our doc page for examples and more information.
+Take a look in our [documentation page](http://matheusrocha89.github.io/ionic-flat-colors) for examples and more information.

 ## Thanks